AmrBenSalem/AWS-SAA-C02-Course/README.md

 Take a single AWS account **standard AWS account** and create an org.
 The standard AWS account then becomes the **master account**.
-The master account can invite other existing standard AWS accounts.
+The master (or general) account can invite other existing standard AWS accounts.
 They will need to approve their joining to the org.

 When standard AWS accounts become part of the org, they